| Title: | Multivariate Product Distributions for Elliptically Contoured Distributions |

 a matrix for which the parameters for a |

-Using the protocols outlined in Nolan (2013), this function uses libstable4u
+Using the protocols outlined in Nolan (2013), this function uses libstable4u's univariate

 fit functions for each component.